jordan ‘98.

 less embarrassing that way,

-in that middle-class neighborhood where we rented an apartment,
+in that middle-class neighborhood

-with friends over,
+because friends were over,

-and no cable.
+and we had no cable.

 my parents said they cut it